-ht, whilbt tho others hal'ely average
+ht, whilbt tho others hal'ely average and a quarter pound:"

 By the head and neck being bare of feathers :